Beyonce’s Insane Coachella Rehearsals: ‘TMZ’ Reports Seven Security Staff On Duty To Guard Queen B’s Secrets

 Beyonce isn’t just ensuring that the show itself will be the best ever.
 The queen has some surprises planned for her fans, and security is tight.
 There are seven security guards on duty at all times during rehearsals so that there’s no chance of any leaks.

 Complex wrote that Beyonce is an artist who is always reliable.
-She never lets down her fans, and this time around, the audience can expect something even more memorable than Beyonce’s Super Bowl halftime shows in 2013 and 2016.
+She never lets her fans down, and this time around, the audience can expect something even more memorable than Beyonce’s Super Bowl halftime shows in 2013 and 2016.

 Coachella will be really huge.
 It will be the begging of a new era.
 Y’all have no idea of what she’s about to do and DROP.